Warwick Nursing Home Abuse Lawyers

 All nursing homes have a minimum standard of living that they must adhere to according to the Nursing Home Reform Act (NHRA).
 There is no specific provision within this law that covers the ability to sue for nursing home abuse, so you must prove that the standards of care were not met if you choose to file a lawsuit.
 Having a team of experienced lawyers on your side will be invaluable in your case.
 You are more likely to receive a higher settlement when working with a nursing home abuse lawyer.
 They will have a strong understanding of the laws defining the standards of care for such facilities and have experience winning cases like yours.
 Most importantly, the stress and emotions involved in a nursing home abuse case can take a toll on a devastated family.
 With a lawyer, you will be able to place the burden of a lawsuit in experienced hands so that you can focus on your family.

-Why Choose the Law Offices of Ronald J. Resmini, LTD. To Handle My Case?
+Why Choose the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. To Handle My Case?

 Our firm has over 50 years of experience helping the people of Warwick fight injustice such as nursing home abuse.
 We strongly value the trust our clients place in us to fight for the rights of the elderly and take a stand against nursing home abuse.
 We have won millions of dollars for our past clients and have over 85 years of combined experience.
 We hold a perfect 10 rating with Avvo and an AV-Preeminent rating with Martindale-Hubbell, the highest rankings available and a testament to our success and reputation.
 We also work on a contingency-fee basis, which means that you won’t owe us any attorney fees unless and until we win you financial compensation.
 In the rare event that we are unable to secure money for you, you won’t owe us anything.